Setting up your workstation for web development

 Considerations for Your Future as Developer

-Whether you plan or not to develop extensions for Joomla or any other PHP platform, this articles gives you nice initial vision on how configure your workstation and what tools you can use to organize yourself and your project, this are very important topics to study in detail to level up your professional skills.
+If you're planning to develop extensions for Joomla! or any other PHP platform this articles gives you nice initial vision on how to configure your workstation, and tools you can use to organize yourself and your project.
+These tools are very important topics to study in detail to level up your professional skills.

 - Do not use Sneakernet to handle the documents of your project.

-- Consider the possibility of host your project in the cloud with Github, SourceForge, Bitbucket and others, this services comes with a lot of nice features like, blogs, issue trackers, version control, forums and more.
+- Consider the possibility of hosting your project in the cloud with Github, SourceForge, Bitbucket and others, this services comes with a lot of nice features like, blogs, issue trackers, version control, forums and more.

 - Subscribe to security forums or security mailing lists.

 - Collaborate with the documentation effort gives you direct and indirect benefits at short and long term during your career as developer

 - Keep an open mind and always give a try to different and new alternatives for tools as much as you can to helps your self gain knowledge and confidence when you need to chose a tool or solve a problem

-- Conserve your mouth 'Ecologic', is a bad habit from some novice developers to say this or that tool 'sucks' or 'stinks' because they don't know how to use them correctly, is not fair says that a Jackhammer 'sucks' because is really hard to nail a photo portrait to the wall with it, so try to not emit 'destructive' comments if you don't really understand how the tool operate
+- Trash talk is a bad habit.
+Some novice developers start by saying this or that tool 'sucks' or 'stinks' because they don't know how to use them correctly.
+It is not fair says that a Jackhammer 'sucks' because is really hard to nail a photo portrait to the wall with it.
+So try to not emit 'destructive' comments if you don't really understand how the tool operates.

 Documentation Support and Discussion